tipsi2022/Stock-Market-Analysis/README.md

 # Stock Market Analysis

 ## Technical Indicators Reference:-
-To know more about the technical indicators used visit - https://www.investopedia.com/
+To know more about the Technical Indicators visit - https://www.investopedia.com/